Lonsdale201/rpg-maker-mv-GoldGranter/README.md

 ## How to setup?

-Just download the INDIE_GoldGranter.js file, and use the rpg maker mv plugin manager to add it, and switch to ON.
+Just download the **INDIE_GoldGranter.js** file, paste it in your project folder /js/plugins and use the rpg maker mv plugin manager to add it, and switch to ON.

 **Plugin Commands:**